 We are a research group in the School of Energy and Environment at the City University of Hong Kong.
+Our main research focus is Environmental Microbiology and Biotechnology.
 We are especially interested in addressing biological questions related to energy, environment and human health.
 We work at the interface of fundamental microbial sciences, biotechnology and engineering.
-Our research strives to clarify the functions of microbes that are present in different systems.
+Our research strives to apply microbes to solve pressing problems facing our society.

-A recent Ph.D. in microbiology, microbial sciences, microbial ecology, molecular biology, systems biology, bioengineering, biochemical engineering or a related discipline.
-Candidates should be familiar with next-generation sequencing data, genome analysis, and advanced molecular techniques.
-A strong background in quantitative analysis and knowledge in programming are desired.
+Candidates should have a recent Ph.D. in chemical engineering, metabolic engineering, bioengineering, microbiology, molecular biology, systems biology, bioinformatics or a related discipline.
 Proficient oral and written communication skills in English and the ability to work independently and collaboratively in a multi-disciplinary team are essential.